 - Lack of ability to perform leisure activities

-Talk with your doctor or hospital social worker to find out how to be referred to the program.
+Talk with your doctor or hospital social worker to find out how to be referred to the program or call 864-255-1938 for more information.